-Here’s a sampling of my published poems and essays — in descending chronological order.
+Here’s a list of my poetry awards, publication credits and a sampling of my published poems and essays — in descending chronological order.
 Publication credits listed after each entry.
-Reminder: This blog, poems, and all contents are © copyrighted.
+Reminder: The contents of this website and poems are © copyrighted.

 Seraphim in Snow